cedx/enum.js/doc/usage.md

 # Usage

 ## Create the enumeration
-Just use the `Enum.create()` method with an object literal containing scalar values (i.e. only booleans, numbers and strings):
+Just use the `Enum.create()` method with an object literal containing scalar values (i.e. booleans, numbers and strings):

 ```js
 /**